ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 However, attitudes to business travel evolve, and remote meeting technology continues to improve, to the extent that many longstanding community members choose to participate remotely.
-The system has always excluded community members due to cost or personal reasons.
+The system has always excluded some from attendance, and thus qualification from the NomCom, due to cost or personal reasons.
 Further, the NomCom can now fully complete its business using online tools.

 Counting remote attendance lowers the barriers to entry.
 As IETF is committed to having a no-fee remote option ({{?I-D.ietf-shmoo-remote-fee}}) the only